atomantic/undermore/README.md

 ```

 ## Documentation
-You can view the documentation generated via grunt:jsdoc on github: [http://atomantic.github.io/undermore/docs/module-undermore.html][docs]
+You can view the documentation generated via gulp:docbuild on github: [http://atomantic.github.io/undermore/docs/module-undermore.html][docs]

 ## Tests
 You can [run the QUnit tests][tests]